-- their individual circumstances, including family circumstances. - their motivation for running away. - their potential destinations and associates. - their recent pattern of absences. - the circumstances in which the child was found or returned.
+- their individual circumstances, including family circumstances. - their motivation for running away. - their potential destinations and associates. - their recent pattern of absences. - the circumstances in which the child was found or returned. - their individual characteristics and risk factors such as whether a child has learning difficulties, mental health issues, depression and other vulnerabilities.

-- their individual characteristics and risk factors such as whether a child has learning difficulties, mental health issues, depression and other vulnerabilities. - 12.13 Following the safe and well check and independent return interview, local authority children's services, police and voluntary services should work together: - to build up a comprehensive picture of why the child went missing. - to understand what happened while they were missing. - to understand who they were with when they were missing and where they were found. - what support they require upon returning to school or to their Homestay placement in accordance with the 'Working Together' guidance. - 12.14 Safe and well checks and independent return interviews provide an opportunity to inform case planning, for wider strategic planning and for professionals to take into account children's views.
-The outcomes of the checks and interviews should therefore be recorded on case files so that they can shared with professionals. - 12.15 Where children refuse to engage with the independent interviewer, parents and carers should be offered the opportunity to provide any relevant information and intelligence of which they may be aware.
-This should help to prevent further instances of the child running away and identify early the support needed for them. - 12.16 All Oxford Guardians' staff should be alert to signs to look out for which may precede a child/young person going missing and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, FGM and forced marriage.
+12.13 Following the safe and well check and independent return interview, local authority children's services, police and voluntary services should work together:

+- to build up a comprehensive picture of why the child went missing. - to understand what happened while they were missing. - to understand who they were with when they were missing and where they were found. - what support they require upon returning to school or to their Homestay placement in accordance with the 'Working Together' guidance.

+12.14 Safe and well checks and independent return interviews provide an opportunity to inform case planning, for wider strategic planning and for professionals to consider children's views.
+The outcomes of the checks and interviews should therefore be recorded on case files so that they can shared with professionals.

+12.15 Where children refuse to engage with the independent interviewer, parents and carers should be offered the opportunity to provide any relevant information and intelligence of which they may be aware.
+This should help to prevent further instances of the child running away and identify early the support needed for them.

+12.16 All Oxford Guardians' staff should be alert to signs to look out for which may precede a child/young person going missing and the individual triggers to be aware of when considering the risks of potential safeguarding concerns such as travelling to conflict zones, FGM and forced marriage.